Skip to content

 FAQ: Is the Customer Charged?

 A charge only occurs if the property owner decides to capture the deposit, which only happens in the case of documented damage.
 In the vast majority of cases, the pre-authorization is simply released and the customer immediately regains full access to their funds.
+The available balance is affected for the duration of the hold, but the actual account balance is never touched.
+In the case of a partial capture, only the amount matching the damage is charged and the rest is released automatically.

 Modernize Your Deposits